naeemaei/golang-clean-web-api/Readme.md

 14. [Zerolog for logging](https://github.com/rs/zerolog)
 15. [Gorm as ORM](https://github.com/go-gorm/gorm)
 16. [Swagger for documentation](https://github.com/swaggo/swag)
-17. Docker compose for run project with all dependencies in docker
+17. Docker compose to run project with all dependencies in docker

 ## How to run